 You might be surprised to learn that there are plenty of ways to make money sailing.
-Maybe you’re thinking of ways to make money while sailing around the world, or perhaps you want to earn a bit of cash to help cover moorage cost…Here are our top 10 ways to make money sailing.
+Maybe you’re thinking of ways to make money while sailing around the world, or perhaps you want to earn a bit of cash to help cover moorage costs, either way, you have plenty of options.

 1. Write for sailing magazines

 Got a story to tell about your latest boat project or cruise?
 Consider submitting it to a sailing magazine.
 Articles sell for $300-$500 US and a great cover shot can garner $100-$350!
 Robin and I have been able to subsidize a considerable part of our cruising costs by writing for magazines.
 See our post on everything you ever wanted to know about writing for sailing magazines.

 Like the idea of earning a bit of cash when you’re not using your boat?
 You can rent out your boat (with or without a captain) on peer-to-peer boating rental services like Boatsetter starting at $100 a day.

 3. AirBnB your boat

 Don’t like the idea of other people sailing your boat?
 You could just let them sleep on it.
 We know several sailors who have posted their boats on AirBnB and had great success.
 One pair of cruisers we know AirBnB’d their quarter-berth cabin for $150 a night while stopping over in Bora Bora.